danpaulgo/ticket-track/README.md

 bundle install

-4. Run `rails s` and access application on through localhost url
+4. Run `rails s` and access application on through the provided localhost url